turingschool/curriculum/source/projects/eventmanager.markdown

 $ touch lib/event_manager.rb
 {% endterminal %}

-.aside Creating and placing your ruby file in 'lib' directory is entirely optional.
+Creating and placing your ruby file in 'lib' directory is entirely optional.
 Placing the 'event_manager.rb' file in the 'lib' directory adheres to a common convention within most ruby applications.

-.aside Ruby source files are often times written all in lower-case characters and instead of camel-casing multiple words together they are instead separated by an underscore (often called *snake-case*).
+Ruby source files are often times written all in lower-case characters and instead of camel-casing multiple words together they are instead separated by an underscore (often called *snake-case*).

 Open `lib/event_manager.rb` in your text editor and add the line: